OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/04-Review_Old_Backup_and_Unreferenced_Files_for_Sensitive_Information.md

 While most of the files within a web server are directly handled by the server itself, it isn't uncommon to find unreferenced or forgotten files that can be used to obtain important information about the infrastructure or the credentials.

 Most common scenarios include the presence of renamed old versions of modified files, inclusion files that are loaded into the language of choice and can be downloaded as source, or even automatic or manual backups in form of compressed archives.
-Backup files can also be generated automatically by the underlying file system the application is hosted on, a feature usually referred to as “snapshots”.
+Backup files can also be generated automatically by the underlying file system the application is hosted on, a feature usually referred to as "snapshots".

 All these files may grant the tester access to inner workings, back doors, administrative interfaces, or even credentials to connect to the administrative interface or the database server.